Is car insurance a legal requirement?

 Key takeaways

-Required by law under the Road Traffic Act of 1930 and protects drivers financially in case of accidents or theft
+Car insurance is required by law under the Road Traffic Act of 1930 and protects drivers financially in case of accidents or theft

-Even if you're not driving your car it must be insured and taxed if it's parked on a public road, however, it can be uninsured if it is kept on private property like a driveway or garage
+Even if you're not driving your car, it must be insured and taxed if it's parked on a public road, however, it can be uninsured if it is kept on private property like a driveway or garage

 Is car insurance mandatory in the UK?

-Yes, it is the law in the UK to have insurance when driving on any road in the UK as it became mandatory to have insurance under the Road Traffic Act of 1930.
+Yes, it is the law in the United Kingdom to have at least third-party cover in place when driving on any road in the UK under the Road Traffic Act of 1930.
+It offers financial protection when unfortunate events happen such as an accident or theft of a vehicle.

 Third-party only